Ivetta Sunyoung Kang

 Kang has held a solo exhibition at Indie.Art.Hall.Gong, Seoul, South Korea (Body: Everything Started From His Words, That the Abstract Starts From the Concrete) in 2017, as well as multiple group shows and installations, including: L’INCONNUE, Montreal, Canada (Got it For Cheap) in 2018; Gallery 2112, Montreal, Canada (Homecoming, Homegoing: Into Heterotopias) in 2018; Jip Gallery (Connections) New York City, USA in 2018; M.A.I.
 Montreal, QC Canada (Sérendipité) in 2017; LemoArt Gallery, Berlin, Germany in 2017 and Leonard & Bina Ellen Art Gallery, Montreal, Canada (Ignition 12) in 2016.
 Additionally, a book of her poems, Absent Seats (original title. 곁에 있다 없을 때 빈자리를 모른다), a collaborative music and poem project with Needle&Gem, was published in August, 2019.

-During her three month artist residency at SomoS, between April and June 2019, Kang benefited from the support of the SomoS team, its community and resources to develop both her new works Counterpoint (a cooperation with Sound-artist Eric You) and Intolerance of Uncertainty, presented in the group exhibition Orphaned Memories produced by the SomoS team.
+During her three month artist residency at SomoS, between April and June 2019, Kang made active use of the support of the SomoS team, its artistic community and resources to develop both her new works Counterpoint (a cooperation with Sound-artist Eric You) and Intolerance of Uncertainty, presented in the group exhibition Orphaned Memories produced by the SomoS team.
 Thematically incorporating core preoccupations of Kang’s artistic practice, this exhibition was presented to popular acclaim at SomoS exhibition space as part of the official program of the 2019 municipal 48Hours Neukölln Arts Festival.

-On June 11, Kang hosted one of SomoS’ regular P2P Feedback Sessions.
+On June 11th 2019, the artist moderated one of SomoS’ regular P2P Feedback Sessions.
 Besides the informal in-house networking throughout the residency period, she also took part in the P2P Feedback Session hosted by Marcia Vaitsman, Ph.D., the Artist-In-Residence Exchange Meetup between GlogauAIR and SomoS and attended the ongoing Scope Sessions Media Art Salon and Artist Talks series #82, #83 and #84, and attended the SomoS exhibitions.
 Last but not least, visiting artist/educator/curator Frank J Stockton (Los Angeles) visited Kang’s atelier and critiqued her work during a SomoS Atelier Tour.

 Ivetta Sunyoung Kang homepage